 (Note: This is a step-by-step tutorial with pictures.
 For more specific instructions, along with ingredient amounts, see the recipe card at the bottom of the post.)

-- First, brown the beef in a large skillet.
-After the meat has cooked I prefer to drain excess grease through a colander, but this is a matter of personal preference.
-Add the beef back to the skillet after grease has been drained away.
+First, brown the beef in a large skillet.
+I prefer to drain excess grease through a colander, but this is a matter of personal preference.
+Add the beef back to the skillet and add the taco seasoning, salsa, and water.
+Simmer for about 5 minutes and then stir in the softened cream cheese.

-- Add 1 small diced onion to the ground beef as it cooks
+- Add 1 small diced onion to the beef as it cooks

 - Instead of salsa, substitute a can of red enchilada sauce.